The Thomas Pages homepage

 1 Corinthians 10:16-17.

-Their failure to consider/value each other appropriately as part of Christ's Body meant that they, no matter how unintentionally, in effect despised – "the Church of God".
+failure to consider/value/view each other appropriately, as collectively being each a part of Christ's Body meant that they, no matter how unintentionally, in effect despised "the Church of God".

-Against this background the believers are therefore instructed in remedy to –
+against this background that the believers are therefore instructed in remedy to –

 "wait for one another ...lest you come together to be condemned [by God]."